JonPSmith/TestSupportSchema/README.md

 The idea and code came from the EF Core team. @ajcvickers described how they managed this issue and I have copied [with the knowledge of the EF Core team](https://github.com/dotnet/efcore/issues/19635#issuecomment-613276164) some of EF Core's internal classes and built this feature for a Sql Server database provider.

 ## How to use this feature
-1. Include the EfCore.TestSupportSchema NuGet package
+1. Include the EfCore.TestSupportSchema [NuGet package](https://www.nuget.org/packages/EfCore.TestSupportSchema/).
 2. Replace any EnsureDeleted/EnsureCreated calls with `context.EnsureClean()`.

 Here is an example of a unit test using EfCore.TestSupport's `CreateUniqueClassOptions` to give you a unique database name for the test class it is in.